S.African court dismisses appeal against 2,000MW emergency power tender | Headlines

 - South Africa

+However, the chief executive of DNG Energy said the company had reviewed the high court judgement and considered there to be ample grounds for an appeal.
+"We will definitely be appealing it," Aldworth Mbalati told Reuters.

 The tender for 2,000 MW, launched three years ago when South Africa suffered some of the worst power cuts in a decade, aimed to find the cheapest and quickest options to ease a shortage that has cost the continent's most industrialised economy billions of dollars.
-South Africa's economic growth has been constrained by a lack of electricity as power utility Eskom is forced to cut electricity in rolling blackouts to prevent the national power grid from collapsing.
+Any further delays would prolong South Africa's energy woes, with economic growth constrained by a lack of electricity as power utility Eskom is forced to cut electricity in rolling blackouts to prevent the national power grid from collapsing. ($1 = 15.5139 rand)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)